What is Divine Intervention? Does God cause tsunamis and sickness?

 So to answer the question; ‘Does Satan cause storms, tsunamis and sickness?’
 The answer, as revealed in the Bible, is yes, but we know that his power is restricted, otherwise, he would kill everyone.

 This leads us to the next point:

 5. Does God step back and allow things to happen?

 This pain, suffering and death do not come from God.
-He allows these things and He can even use these things in helping Him fulfil His good plans, but it would be against His character to cause them.
+He allows these things and can even, if the need arises, use these things to help Him fulfil His good plans, but it would be against His character to cause them.

 The apostles Barnabas and Paul preached:

 We are… telling you to turn from these worthless things to the living God, who made the heavens and the earth and the sea and everything in them.
 In the past, he let* all nations go their own way.”Acts 14:15-16 NIV

 The phrase: “he let* all nations go their own way.” is an interesting one.